e0ipso/e0ipso.github.io/_drafts/2020-02-13-google-slides-drupalcon.md

 >
 > However, I do appreciate (and applaud) the concept of using an open format, at least.
 I'm no fan of Google Slides - I do all my presentations from Keynote, even my DA ones.
 > I will do some enquiries as to what is possible.
+>
+> [...]
+>
+> I’m a bit of a fan of slides.com, @Gábor Hojtsy (he/him).
+Indeed, I tend to export mine from Keynote and import there
+> simply as a place to share them - https://slides.com/rachel_norfolk

 Bethany Lister also provided a helpful clarification: